hikeventures/hikeventures.github.io/_posts/2016-09-20-gopro-hero-5-session-iphone-7.markdown

 Certainly, you will also get more scratches on your iPhone 7 screen which is much larger than the camera lens of the GoPro Hero5 Black / Session.

-The iPhone 7 is more for activities which does not involve a lot of shaking since it does not have any built in video stabilization.
-However, for activities like hiking, backpacking or mountaineering I see the iPhone 7 as a better option than the GoPro 5 Black or Session.

 If audio recording is not important to you then you can also get the older <a href="http://amzn.to/2cDRqEi" rel="nofollow">GoPro Session</a> instead and safe some money.